cipeaX/facepunch-rust-commits/README.md

-# facepunch-rust-commits in python
+# facepunch-rust-commits
-Sends new rust-related facepunch commits straight into your discord using webhooks.
+Sends new rust-related facepunch commits straight into your discord using webscraping and webhooks in python.